 If you recently lost your sense of smell, hopefully, my day-to-day experience gives you a better insight into how your journey to recovery may unfold.

-If you are lucky enough not to have experienced this, here’s what the experience of losing your sense of smell is.
+If you are lucky enough not to have experienced the long covid recovery process, here's the experience of losing your sense of smell.

 Day 1: I assumed I couldn’t smell because of my stuffy nose from COVID.
 So I didn’t think much of the symptoms.

 Day 2: Once my nose cleared up, I realized that I could not smell ANYTHING.
 My husband made me our usual grain bowl, and I was very underwhelmed by what I tasted.
 It essentially tasted like eating salt with caffeine tablets with some mouthfeel.
 It was shocking, but I thought maybe my sense of smell would come back the next day.
 I also lost my appetite as everything tasted bland.

 Day 3: When my sense of smell did not return, I began to worry that I may end up with a long-term sensory problem.
 Identifying tasting notes is a big part of being a sommelier.
 I went into a rabbit hole of Googling, “how long does it take to regain your sense of smell from COVID.”
 When I learned that it might take 3 months to 1 year to recover fully, slight panic set in.